 As part of their regular annual compensation, each of our non-employee directors receives a grant of fully vested shares of common stock each year.
-The non-employee directors may elect to defer the receipt of the annual fully vested stock award.
+The non-employee directors may elect to defer the receipt of the annual stock award.
 Those non-employee directors who elect to defer such awards will instead be granted an award of deferred stock units and the deferred stock units will be settled in shares of common stock in a lump sum six months after the director ceases to be a member of our Board of Directors.
-On May 3, 2012, we issued (i) 6,052 shares of common stock to each of those directors electing to receive the equity award and (ii) 6,052 deferred stock units to each of those directors electing to defer the equity award, both of which had a value of \$65,000, based on the closing stock price for our common stock on the NYSE on such day.
-Based on the review of director compensation conducted in July 2012 by F.W.
-Cook, the annual equity grant value was increased from \$65,000 to \$70,000, to be effective at the 2013 annual meeting.
+On May 15, 2013, we issued (i) 6,917 shares of common stock to each of those directors electing to receive the equity award and (ii) 6,917 deferred stock units to each of those directors electing to defer the equity award, both of which had a value of \$70,000, based on the closing stock price for our common stock on the NYSE on such day.
+Based on the review of director compensation conducted in July 2013 by F.W.
+Cook, the annual equity grant value was increased from \$70,000 to \$77,500, to be effective for the grant made at the 2014 annual meeting.